hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Authorized internal password audits and credential hygiene reviews.
+• +Authorized internal password audits for policy validation and credential hygiene review.

-• +IR validation after hash exposure or compromise scenarios.
+• +Incident response validation after a hash database exposure or credential compromise.

-• +Training on hash formats, salts, and password policy effectiveness.
+• +Training on hash formats, salt behavior, and what password storage parameters actually cost an attacker.

-• +Remediation planning for weak passwords on high-value accounts.
+• +Prioritized remediation planning for weak passwords on privileged and high-value accounts.

 when-to-use-another-tool-or-source